-At June 30, 2023, the Town reported no liability for its proportionate share of the net pension liability, as the State provides 100% pension support to the Town through its appropriations to the FRSWPF.
-The total portion of the net pension liability that was associated with the Town and supported by the State was \$14,384.
-The net pension liability was measured as of June 30, 2022.
-The total pension liability used to calculated the net pension liability was determined by an actuarial valuation as of December 31, 2021.
-The total pension liability was then rolled forward to the measurement date of June 30, 2022, utilizing update procedures incorporating the actuarial assumptions.
-The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the plan, its proportionate share at June 30, 2023 and at June 30, 2022 was 0%.
+At June 30, 2024, the Town reported no liability for its proportionate share of the net pension liability, as the State provides 100% pension support to the Town through its appropriations to the FRSWPF.
+The total portion of the net pension liability that was associated with the Town and supported by the State was \$7,100.
+The net pension liability was measured as of June 30, 2023.
+The total pension liability used to calculated the net pension liability was determined by an actuarial valuation as of December 31, 2022.
+The total pension liability was then rolled forward to the measurement date of June 30, 2023, utilizing update procedures incorporating the actuarial assumptions.
+The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative the projected contributions of all participating employers.
+As the Town is not projected to make any future contributions to the plan, its proportionate share at June 30, 2024 and at June 30, 2023 was 0%.

-For the year ended June 30, 2023, the Town recognized pension expense of \$3,713 and revenue of \$3,713 for support provided by the State.
-At June 30, 2022, the Town reported no deferred outflows of resources and no deferred inflows of resources related to pensions.
+For the year ended June 30, 2024, the Town recognized pension expense of \$7,363 and revenue of \$7,363 for support provided by the State.
+At June 30, 2024, the Town reported no deferred outflows of resources and no deferred inflows of resources related to pensions.

 Actuarial Assumptions.
-The total pension liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50 percent

-Salary increases Not applicable
+Inflation 2.50 percent Salary increases Not applicable

-Investment rate of return 6.50 percent, net of pension plan investment

-expenses, including inflation
+Investment rate of return 6.50 percent, net of pension plan investment expenses, including inflation